 - In the left-side navigation pane, click Instances.

-- Find an instance and click its ID to go to the Instance Details page.
+- Find the target instance and click its ID to go to its Instance Details page.

 - In the left-side navigation pane, click Instance Snapshots.

-- Find a snapshot, and in the Actions column, click Disk Rollback.
+- Find the target snapshot and then in the Actions column, click Disk Rollback.

 - In the dialog box, click OK.